Workshops and Special Events

 Trail Steward/Maintainer Workshop

-Participants will work on the trail Sunday through Friday from 8 am to 2 pm.
+Participants will work on the trail Monday, Wednesday, Thursday, and Saturday from 8 am to ~2pm.
 The Volunteer Leader will transport the crew to the work site each day.
 On your days off and after each workday, volunteers are free to explore the surrounding trails, snorkel, or to relax on the beach located a short distance from base camp.
 The Volunteer Leader will provide trail work instruction and all tools required.

 The participation fee for this service project is $380.00 per person.
 Transportation to and from St. John and the base camp is the responsibility of the individual.
-It is suggested that participants arrive on Saturday, January 27, to have Sunday to get organized and situated.
-Saturday, February 3 is the departure date.
+It is suggested that participants arrive at the basecamp before 5 pm on January 26th, to have adequate time to get organized and situated before nightfall.
+Sunday, February 2nd is the departure date.
+Departure flights should be scheduled after 1pm on the 2nd so that you have adequate time to make it back to the St. Thomas airport.
 Participants are welcome to stay longer or arrive before the beginning of the service project at their own expense.

 Upon registering, a complete information packet will be emailed to participants that will include an equipment & gear list and directions.